Sita Sings the Blues: Copyright problems

 The film uses a number of 1920s Annette Hanshaw recordings.
 Although Paley initially made sure these recordings were not covered by US copyright law, a number of other copyright issues surfaced, including state laws prior to US federal copyright law on recordings, rights to the compositions and the right to synchronize the recordings with images.
 These recordings were protected by state commerce and business laws passed at the time in the absence of applicable federal laws and were never truly "public domain".
-With the passage of the CLASSICS Act in 2018, all of the Henshaw recordings in the film are scheduled to enter the public domain by 2030.
+With the passage of the CLASSICS Act in 2018, all of the Hanshaw recordings in the film are scheduled to enter the public domain by 2030.
 All of the songs' compositions became public domain by January 1, 2025.
 (Note: Under United States copyright law, all published musical compositions from 1929 and before entered the public domain following the maximum term allowed, 95 years, on January 1, 2025.
 Sound recordings follow a different term, and all published sound recordings from the 1920s will enter the public domain by January 1, 2030.)

 Without a distributor, Paley was unable to pay the approximately $220,000 that the copyright holders originally demanded.
 Eventually, a fee of $50,000 was negotiated.
 Paley took out a loan to license the music in early 2009.

 In July 2011, Paley made a protest video regarding the film's deletion from YouTube in Germany due to what she regards as fraudulent take-down notice under the aegis of GEMA, Germany's major music and performance rights organization, but which may be an instance of a larger on-going conflict regarding copyright and royalties between YouTube and GEMA.

 On January 18, 2013, Paley announced that she has changed the film's Creative Commons license from "CC-BY-SA" (the Creative Commons Attribution-Share-alike 3.0 Unported license) to "CC-0" (public domain); she made the ownership rights change in response to the continual red tape of rights procurement, even under the share-alike license.